kytos/documentation/tutorials/napps/publishing_your_napp.rst

     Requirements
     ============
-    For now this NApp does not have any external requirement beyond *Kyco* itself.
+    For now this NApp does not have any external requirement beyond *Kytos* itself.

 ******************